franc454/SWE-Research/Arduino/README.md

 ## *Reading data in .txt file*

-The important information in the output for calculating the liquid water content is located within the $GPGGA and $GPGSV lines.
+The important information in the output for calculating the liquid water content is located within the $GPGGA, $GPRMC and $GPGSV lines.
 From 'Datasheet for the PA6H (MTK3339) GPS module' which can be found at https://learn.adafruit.com/adafruit-ultimate-gps/downloads.

 ### $GPGGA